larus-breeze/sw_algorithms_lib/README.md

 - $POV,N nick angle, positive if nose is up
 - $POV,Y yaw angle = true heading (redundant, see $HCHDT, under discussion)

+#This library is designed to be imported into another project via a .gitmodules file.

-# Add as submodule to repository:
+Add as submodule to repository:

      git submodule add git@github.com:larus-breeze/sw_sensor_algorithms.git lib

-# Init and Update submodule
+Init and Update submodule

      git submodule init
      git submodule update

 Open submodule folder "lib" and run "git pull" to update the submodule to the latest commit.

-# Clone repository including the submodules:
+Clone repository including the submodules:

       git clone --recursive URL git://github.com/foo/example.git

-# Update submodule from using repository
+Update submodule from using repository

 Just cd into the submodules folder and use git commit, push etc.